er-hiba/Learn2Code/README.md

 ## Projects Included

-### Quadratic_Equation
-``Description`` This program prompts the user to input the coefficients (a, b, and c) of a quadratic equation.
-It calculates the discriminant (d) and then determines and displays the solutions of the equation, rounded to three decimal places.

-``Files`` The file that contains the code for this project is quadratic_equation.py
-You can find it in the directory Quadratic_Equation

 ### Tax_Eligible
 ``Description`` This program takes a resident's age and gender (M for male, F for female), determines and displays their tax eligibility by applying these rules: Men over the age of 20 and women between 18 and 35 (inclusive) are considered taxable residents, while others are not